hyperia-sk/highlight-ception/README.md

 - **module** - module responsible for browser interaction, default: WebDriver.
 - **timeWait** - wait seconds between `see`, `seeLink`, `seeElements`, `seeInField`, `click`, `clickWithLeftButton` and `clickWithRightButton` functions
-- **cssStyle** - custom css style for highlight element or text on a site
+- **cssStyle** - your custom css style for highlight element or text on a site

 ## Requirements